Skip to main content

 Mario vs. Donkey Kong is a Game Boy Advance sequel to one of the Game Boy's best games: Donkey Kong.
 It spawned two DS sequels (and a couple mini-games), but it has more in common with its 8-bit monochrome predecessor.

 Like its predecessor, Mario vs. Donkey Kong is not difficult.
-The game seems marketed to younger kids.
-Before each level, a little tutorial plays to help you understand what kinds of moves are needed in that level.
-Just playing the game through casually, you should be able to beat each level without having to stop and noodle for more than a few seconds.
+The game seems aimed at younger kids.
+Before each level, a little tutorial plays, demonstrating which of Mario's moves are needed in that level.
+Just playing the game casually, I easily beat every level without having to stop and noodle for more than a few seconds.
 There is, however, a time limit for each stage, so it's possible to lose a life this way.
-If you die in the second half of the stage, you have to start over from the beginning.
-This is fine, since the halves are so short.
+Also, Mario gets stunned if he falls too far and dies if it's really far, a nod to the severe fall damage from the original DK.
+It's a bit odd, since Mario doesn't take fall damage in other games (fall damage was removed for the Switch remake).
+Whenever Mario loses a life, he must start the level all over.

 While it may not fully measure up, Mario vs. Donkey Kong is a worthy sequel to DK '94.
-I think any fan of Donkey Kong '94 would like it.
+The DS sequels to this game consisted entirely of Mini Mario levels, abandoning the traditional Donkey Kong play entirely.
+An expanded remake of this game with 20 extra levels came to Switch last year, which also adds a simultaneous two-player mode.
 It doesn't look like the Mini Mario games will return anytime soon.
 I wonder if Nintendo would ever consider a new Donkey Kong game.
 It's been 45 years since the original, so I think we're due.
 Yes, we have Donkey Kong Bananza, but I'm talking about a platforming game starring Mario, with DK as the villain!
 That's Donkey Kong.

 Grade: B+